October 7, 2019

 Influenza B viruses are not designated by those same subtypes.
 Instead, they're broken down into lineages, or where each virus was first isolated.
 In the case of influenza B, those lineages are Yamagata and Victoria.
 We won't go too far into that, though, but it's important to know that the quadrivalent flu vaccine helps protect against both of these lineages each flu season.

-Lesson #2: Influenza A
+Lesson #2: Influenza A Symptoms

 Now that you're ready to ace your next biology exam on flu virus nomenclature (or maybe just win a few extra brownie points with your teacher), we're going to jump into Lesson #2: Influenza A.